-A range of conditions can affect the way a person urinates.
-If a person has a constant urge to pee but little comes out when they go, they may have an infection or other health condition.
+If a person has a constant urge to pee but nothing comes out when they go, they may have an infection or other health condition.

 Less often, some forms of cancer can cause this.